cinereal/pythonRaytracer/README.md

 If you are a TD or Lighting Artist with familiar with Python but not C++, this might give you an easier start than the C++ version in the book.

-The code includes multiprocessing currently hardcoded to my 16 threads machine.
+The code includes multiprocessing using max threads minus one.
+If you use a single core machine you have to change this.

 To start the renderer you have to run main_next01.py